About Us

 We believe that an emphasis on soil health as well as freshness makes a real difference in the flavor, nutrition, shine, and storage quality of our produce.
 We collaborate with some of the region’s top chefs to develop our crop varietal selections and harvest techniques.
 Our goals are to grow some of the nicest produce that you’ve ever seen or tasted; to be active participants in a vibrant local food economy; and to take care of our farmland, staff, and customers to the best of our ability.

-We grow our produce using regenerative agricultural practices; free of chemical herbicides, pesticides, and synthetic fertilizers.
+We grow our produce using sustainable agricultural practices; free of chemical herbicides, pesticides, and synthetic fertilizers.
 We work to build our fields’ soil fertility and beneficial microbial activity by using natural composts, certified organic fertilizers, cover crops, and mineral amendments.
 We have chosen to forgo the USDA’s organic certification process, but invite you to trust us that we grow our produce using ecologically and socially responsible methods, on par with current organic standards.

 Our Story